-The Museum’s composition of three fluid petals around its internal central atrium, juxtaposes of the various patchworks of gallery spaces in a truly seamless fashion.
-With outward views and balconies to its exteriors, it aims to engage the site’s unique location and surrounding views into some of its gallery spaces.
-An external plaza which faces Meixi Lake Road allows for outdoor sculptures, exhibitions and events to be extended to an expansive outdoor space.
+The Museum’s composition of three fluid ‘petals’ around its internal central atrium, seamlessly juxtaposes the galleries.
+With views and balconies outwards, the Museum engages with the site’s unique location and surroundings.
+The external plaza on Meixi Lake Road allows for outdoor sculptures, exhibitions and events.

 The Small Theatre (Multipurpose Hall) is characterized by its flexibility.
-With a maximum capacity of 500 seats, it can be adapted and transformed to different configurations.
-It can therefore accommodate a broad range of functions and shows that span from banquets and commercial events to small plays, fashion shows and music.
-A commercial attraction, this venue shares seamless public access to retail areas and restaurant facilities, which are seated in an open and gently sunken courtyard linking visitors to and from the basement level.
+With a maximum capacity of 500 seats, it can be adapted and transformed to different configurations to accommodate a broad range of functions and performances that span from banquets and commercial events to small plays, fashion shows and music.
+A commercial attraction, this venue shares the public access to the courtyard with its cafes, restaurants and retail areas.

-Although these civic institutions are uniquely defined and separate, they supply each other in all respects within its setting with plazas offering visitors a tapestry-like sequence of urban ambiances that relate to the different institutions, inject the site with urban vitality.
-The working hours of the different venues also overlap to ensure continuity during the full 24 hour cycle.
-Operated during the evening, the Grand Theatre becomes active as the Museum begins to conclude its day-time operations whilst the Small theatre and retail/restaurants would be commercially available day and night.
-In this regard, they benefit from each other’s vicinity, ensuring that the site is lively 24 hours a day.
-This dynamic composition further establishes a powerful relationship with its surroundings, which confers monumentality to the ensemble.
+Although these civic institutions are uniquely defined and separate, they complement each other, offering visitors a varied sequence of urban environments that relate to the different institutions.
+The opening times of the different venues also overlap to ensure vitality throughout the day and night.
+The Grand Theatre becomes active in the evening as the Museum begins to conclude its day-time Operations, whilst the Small theatre and retail area and restaurants will be busy throughout.

-Embodying values of functionality, elegance and innovation, the Changsha Meixi Lake International Culture & Arts Center aims to become the new cultural and civic node for the city of Changsha, and well as global cultural destination.
+Embodying values of functionality, coherence and innovation, the Changsha Meixi Lake International Culture & Arts Center is a new cultural centre for the city of Changsha.